Kamikaze94/WolfHUD/Readme.md

 # WolfHUD
+This is a Mod collection of several useful HUD altering mods.
+I've modified them and added feaatures, I felt were needed or useful.

-This was originally a recreated and updated version of GageHUD, since it was really painful to maintain with all the mixxed up files.
+It was originally a recreated and updated version of GageHUD, since it was really painful to maintain with all the mixxed up files.

 ###Installation:
 Simply drag and drop the Contents of the downloaded archive into your mods-folder, and you are good to go.
 Configurations can be made through the included ingame menu.

+###Bug reports:
 __If you encounter any bugs, feel free to post about it on the issues tab!
-Please try to provide information from your crashlog/dump or anything useful, to understand what happened wrong.  ;)__
+Please try to provide information from your crashlog/dump or anything useful,

-######It contains:
+to understand what happened wrong.  ;)__

+###Included Mods:
 - __CustomHUD__, made by _Seven_
   - Added downs counter
   - Added player levels behind names